Meghn/OpenCV/README.md

 We can do the same for Videos as well.

-## Contours
+## 8. Contours

-All the borders of the isolated white regions in an image
+All the borders of the isolated white regions in an image.
+A curve joining all the continuous points along the boundary which are having the same color or intensity.
+Contours can be used for shape analysis, object detection or object recognition.
+We use binary image to find the contours for better accuracy

 ```python
 contours, hierarchy = cv2.findContours(thresh, cv2.RETR_TREE, cv2.CHAIN_APPROX_SIMPLE)